 Mean score of companies in the Education Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 Aloha Medicinals, headquartered in the US, currently does not have specific carbon emissions data available, as indicated by the absence of reported figures.
-The company is classified as a current subsidiary of Aloha Medicinals, Inc., and does not inherit emissions data from a parent organisation.
+The company is a current subsidiary of Aloha Medicinals, Inc., and as such, it does not inherit emissions data from its parent organization.
 In terms of climate commitments, Aloha Medicinals has not established any documented reduction targets or initiatives, nor does it participate in recognised frameworks such as the Science Based Targets initiative (SBTi) or the Carbon Disclosure Project (CDP).
-Consequently, there are no significant achievements or pledges to report regarding their carbon footprint or climate action strategies.
-As the company continues to develop its sustainability practices, it may consider setting measurable targets in the future to align with industry standards and contribute to global climate goals.
+Consequently, there are no specific climate pledges or commitments to report.
+As the company continues to develop its sustainability strategy, it may consider setting measurable targets in the future to align with industry standards and contribute to global climate goals.